 If you have those first few credits and feel ready to progress your career, but you are not represented by an agent, you can simply represent yourself and build connections with casting directors on your own.

-Whilst you shouldn’t harass casting directors, there is no harm in contacting them to let them know who you are.
+While you shouldn’t harass casting directors, there is no harm in contacting them to let them know who you are.

 Simply contact them, send a link to your online CV, headshots, and showreel, and ask if they will keep you in mind for any roles that you may be suited for.

 A great way to contact casting directors is to attend workshops they put on.
-Whilst they are not allowed to cast actors on the basis of these workshops alone, you can write to them after and tell them how much you enjoyed their workshop and how you would love them to keep you on their books for any roles in the future.
+While they are not allowed to cast actors on the basis of these workshops alone, you can write to them after and tell them how much you enjoyed their workshop and how you would love them to keep you on their books for any roles in the future.

 Check out my post on How To Write an Email To A Casting Director to learn more.